MedicV2/MudaeCraft/README.md

 ## Support

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue on the GitHub repository, or shoot me a message on Discord.
+If you want to help work on this tool, please feel free to reach out to me [here.](https://discord.gg/yHrgp95WKZ)

 ## License

 This project is licensed under the MIT License.

----

-If you want to help work on this tool, please feel free to reach out to me [here.](https://discord.gg/yHrgp95WKZ)

 ---